Cyprus Company Registration — EU, 15% Tax

 How long does it take to register a Cyprus company?

-What is Non-Dom status in Cyprus and who qualifies?
+What is Non-Dom status and who qualifies?

 Can I register a Cyprus company without visiting Cyprus?